EasyScience/EasyReflectometryLib/docs/experiment/experiment.rst

    model.interface = interface

 This will create a :py:class:`Model` instance with the `default_sample` and the environment variables `scale` factor set to 1.0 and a `background` of 1e-6.
-Following the `interface` is set to the default calculator.
+Following the `interface` is set to the default calculator that is `Refnx`.

 :py:mod:`resolution_functions`
 ------------------------------
-A resolution function enables the `EasyReflectometry` model to account for various non ideal effects that might be present in the experimental setup.
+A resolution function enables the `EasyReflectometry` model to account for various non-ideal effects that might be present in the experimental setup.
-When determining reflectivity the resolution function defines the smearing to apply.
+In its essence the resolution function controls the smearing to apply when determing the reflectivtiy at a given Q point.
-For a given Q point such smearing is applied by determining an average of the neighboring Q point weigthed by a normal distribution, which has a Q point dependent Full Width at the Half Maximum (FWHM) that again is defined by the resolution function.
+For a given Q point the smearing to apply is given as a weigthed average of the neighboring Q point, which weigths are by a normal distribution.
+This normal distribution is then defined by a Q point dependent Full Width at the Half Maximum (FWHM) that is given by the resolution function.

 :py:func:`percentage_fhwm_resolution_function`
 Often we rely on a resolution function that has a simple functional dependecy of the Q point.
-By this is understood that the applied smearing in an Q point has a FWHM that is given as a percentage of the value of the Q point.
+By this is understood that the applied smearing in an Q point has a FWHM that is simply a percentage of the value of the Q point.

 .. code-block:: python